 The five-minute video, entitled Securing the land rights of people affected by dams in West Africa, is part of the GWI action-research and advocacy project implemented by IIED and the International Union for the Conservation of Nature (IUCN).

 The video is also available in French (en francais), and with English/French subtitles.
-Choose one of the three versions above or on IIED's YouTube channel.
+Choose one of the five versions above or on IIED's YouTube channel.
 There is also the facility to access further captions in French and English by clicking on the settings icon within each video.

 GWI works with family farmers and governments to shape policies and practices that support livelihoods and food security in the context of large multi-purpose dams.